The Day-to-Day as a Design Director

 Tips to Become a Design Director

 Design Directors are typically promoted from a Senior Designer position.
-Unless you have an unusually impressive freelance portfolio and resume, it is strongly encouraged to work your way up through the industry from any smaller, creative, hands-on role, such as designer, writer, UX Designer, or brand designer.
-Move into more mid-level roles or promotions during your first two to four years and soon you’ll be on your way to Senior Designer, from which you can be promoted to a Design Director.
-Think like a Design Director as you work your way up; think about more than just your role on the team - learn what Design Directors do and need to know - and try to find a mentor if possible.
+Unless you have an unusually impressive freelance portfolio and résumé, it is strongly encouraged to work your way up through the industry from any smaller, creative, hands-on role such as Designer, Writer, User Experience (UX) Designer, or Brand Designer.
+Move into mid-level roles or promotions during your first two to four years and soon you’ll be on your way to Senior Designer, from which you can be promoted to a Design Director.
+Think like a Design Director as you work your way up—think about more than just your role on the team—learn what Design Directors do and need to know—and try to find a mentor if possible.

-Many Design Directors have worked with five or more companies over the course of ten or more years before landing a Director position.
+Many Design Directors have worked with five or more companies over ten or more years before landing a Director position.
 Many Design Directors are hired based on who they’ve worked for and their references there.
-If you can establish a good rapport with your management or boss at these stepping-stone positions, ask them to leave a review for you on LinkedIn - that’s a major advantage.
+If you can establish a good rapport with your management or boss at these stepping-stone positions, ask them to leave you a review on LinkedIn—this can be a major advantage.
 You’ll need to network for a Design Director job if you don’t plan on getting promoted from within a company you’re already working for.
 A good place to start is to connect on LinkedIn with companies you’d love to work for and members of their design, product, and marketing teams.

 You’ll also want to put your portfolio on display in the “Featured” section of your LinkedIn profile.
 A strong portfolio is a must for any design job.
-Your portfolio should show off your specific style, contain information about you, have a link to your resume or CV, and have a clear call to action where potential employers can contact you.
+Your portfolio should show off your specific style, contain information about you, include a link to your résumé or CV, and have a clear call to action where potential employers can contact you.
 Most Design Directors and Design Director candidates choose to compile their portfolios online.
-Be sure to keep your portfolio’s design clean and user-friendly, especially if you plan on working on websites or applications in your Design Director position.
+Be sure to keep the design of your portfolio clean and user-friendly, especially if you plan on working on websites or applications in your Design Director position.

 Design Directors are not only designers.
 They need to know UX, UI, industry best practices and standards, copywriting, branding, and project management, along with design.
-Make sure you sharpen your skills on your way to this position so that you are prepared.
+Sharpen your skills on your way to this position to ensure you’re fully prepared.

 What Job Titles Would a Design Director Hold?

-Design Director positions will vary within companies and every industry will attribute different responsibilities to this role.
-Some Design Director positions will combine user experience design responsibilities with visual design responsibilities for this position and will usually use the word “experience” somewhere in the job title.
+Design Director positions will vary within companies, and every industry will attribute different responsibilities to the role.
+Some Design Director positions will combine user experience design responsibilities with visual design responsibilities for this position and will often include the word “experience” in the job title.

 - Design Director